Campaigns and Informational Approaches to Increase Physical Activity: Stand-Alone Mass Media Campaigns

 Results from the Systematic Review

-The Task Force finding is based on evidence from a Community Guide systematic review published in 2002 (Kahn et al., search period 1980-2000) combined with more recent evidence (search period 2000-2009).
-The Task Force finding of insufficient evidence to determine effectiveness of this intervention remains unchanged.
+The Task Force finding is based on evidence from a Community Guide systematic review published in 2002 (3 studies, search period 1980-2000) combined with more recent evidence (13 studies, search period 2000-2009).
+It updates the previous review on Mass Media Campaigns.

-Sixteen studies qualified for the review (three from the previous review and thirteen from the more recent search).
+Sixteen studies qualified for the review.
 Study duration ranged from 1 week to 4 years.

 - Proportion of people who reported being physically active (as defined within each study):